josmar-crwdstffng/angular/packages/bazel/docs/BAZEL_SCHEMATICS.md

 In the beginning of this project, we thought it would make Bazel easier for users to adopt if we abstracted the BUILD files management and tooling orchestration within Angular CLI.
-However, we have come to realize that such abstraction does not encourage users to use Bazel to its full potential.
+However, we have come to realize that such abstraction does not encourage users to use Bazel to the associated full potential.

 There are a few other reasons for this deprecation: